 Though I still do not practice Kundalini yoga, I can understand why some people stick to it – you will need to try it yourself to experience the “awakening” of energy and awareness as promised

-Yin yoga is the practice of long-held poses or stretches (typically three to five minutes) goes deeper into the muscle to target deep connective tissue, or fascia, in the body that gets contracted due to excess stress or tension.
-It encourages relaxation while also challenging you to be patient, one of the hardest things to do.
+Yin yoga is the practice of long-held poses or stretches (typically three to five minutes) that go deeper into the muscle to target deep connective tissue, or fascia, in the body that gets contracted due to excess stress or tension.
+The benefit of yin yoga is that it encourages relaxation while also challenging you to be patient, one of the hardest things to do.

 Unlike more active forms of yoga such as Vinyasa or Ashtanga, Yin yoga involves passive stretching (most of which happens on the floor).
 By holding poses for 3-5 minutes, you get to deepen into the pose by softening muscles consciously.

 EXPERIENCE LEVEL: Great for all levels including beginners

 VERDICT: Because Yin yoga is so different from dynamic yoga styles, some may perceive the class to be boring or easy.
 This is untrue because being able to hold deep poses really challenges both mental grit and physical tenacity in a different way to dynamic movements.

 In fact, because I run regularly and tend to suffer from horribly tight calf and thigh muscles, I do some Yin yoga as part of my running and cooling down routine.

 In you are a yin yoga beginner but are afraid the pace may not suit you, you can opt for the popular hybrid – YIN YANG YOGA – which involves the heating vinyasa flow style in the first half, and the cooling Yin in the second half of the class.
 One of my favorites for a balanced practice!

 8. Iyengar Yoga